lexermal/website-weixler-me/blog/K3s/DRAFT-Prepare K3s cluster tools.md

 ## Reclaims
-* How to remove default storageclass was found here https://blog.voltane.eu/disable-local-path-storage-on-k3s/
+* How to set the default storageclass was found here https://pongzt.com/post/kube-cluster-k3s-longhorn/